Kong/docs.konghq.com/app/contributing/plugin-docs.md

     **Do not** use the `versions.yml` file.
     Kong does not maintain multiple versions of third-party plugin docs.

-1. Edit your `_index.md` file based on the guidance in comments in that file.
+1. Edit the `_index.md` file based on the guidance in the comments in that file.
 You'll also find lots of helpful examples in other plugin doc files.

-    If any of your plugin's configuration parameters have default values, leave the `required` field blank for that parameter.
+    If configuration parameters have default values,
+    leave the `required` field blank for that parameter.
     The existence of a default value negates the requirement.